Well shit a brick!

 And so the Air Wasp was born!

-(sorry about picture quality, my scanner seemed to read what was on the back
+(sorry about picture quality, my scanner seemed to read what was on the back of the page as well)

 Obviously this is not to scale but I'm proud of my artist's impression anyway!
 (I've never been very good at drawing I usually just picture it in my mind's eye and then make it! [good for revisions that way, they're instant!])